ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

     configuration process and are contained within the **SharePointFileSyncandWOPIProtocolTestSuites.zip** file.

-**Notes**
+	**Note**

 	-   If you configure the SUT using the setup configuration scripts, remember that the path of the setup script should contain at most 256 characters.

 	-   If your computer blocks scripts downloaded from the Internet for security reasons, you will need to follow these steps to unblock PowerShell scripts.

   ----------------------------------------------------------------------------------------------------------------------------------------
   1. Right click xxx.ps1 and select **Properties**.